JakubsProjects/Restaurant/README.md

 The program waits for input.
 So for example you can do " a 4 David" and this adds a customer David who is in line waiting for a seat of 4.

 This programw as implemented using struct(typedef struct) and linked list.

+***Warning***
+Must use terminal to compile and run this program.
+All you do is naviagte to the folder in which you have downloaded "main1.c main2.c main3.c Makefile and main.h" and then type in "make" into terminal.
+This compiles all the code for you.
+Afterwards just type in the command line "./main" and the program will begin.